Draupner/Draupner/README.md

 	> scaffold.exe create-entity Book

-8. Got back to Visual Studio and say yes to reloading.
+8. Go back to Visual Studio and say yes to reloading.
 Draupner has created a new file for you: library.Core/Domain/Model/Book.cs, which does not contain much - just an Id field.
 9. Edit the `Book` class to:

         public class Book